In This Article

 Laser teeth whitening is an in-office, noninvasive treatment that uses a zoom light and high concentrations of hydrogen peroxide to create a visibly whiter smile.

-If you prefer to know what you're walking into when you're trying something new, keep scrolling to read everything the pros want you to know about laser teeth whitening.
+If you prefer to know what you're walking into when trying something new, keep scrolling to read everything the pros want you to know about laser teeth whitening.

 As soon as I walked into the office of Marc Lowenberg, DDS; Brian Kantor, DDS; and Gregg Lituchy, DDS, I was greeted with a big smile by Lowenberg, who has a star-studded lineup of smiles under his belt, from Chris Rock's to The Rolling Stones' and Russell Simmons's.
 A few minutes after meeting me, Lowenberg gave me the lowdown on all things laser teeth whitening including the zoom light and high concentrations of hydrogen peroxide that would be used to create my whiter smile.

 "The thing about whitening that people don't realize is it does not work on everyone," Lowenberg emphasizes.
-"The marketing of this industry is so convincing, making everyone feel like they can go get whiter teeth.
+"The marketing of this industry is so convincing, making everyone feel like they can get whiter teeth.
 However, lots of the results have to do with the genetic makeup of your teeth.
 Some people's teeth are dark because they've stained over the years, and others' teeth are dark genetically—just like the color of your eyes.
 Sometimes you just can't whiten your teeth enough to see an obvious difference.
 You never know with anyone until you actually do it.
 You can sit here through the whole process and not see any difference, or sometimes you'll see a great difference—this varies from person to person."

 "Some people's teeth are dark because they have internal stains on the tooth, not on the surface," Lowenberg differentiates.
 "Surface stains come off, but the deeper stains embedded in the enamel are what comes off during in-office treatments when the oxygen molecules from our zoom light are released from hydrogen peroxide, which causes the stains to break up and dilute, which makes the teeth whiter.”